Cynth42/fend-reactnd-myreads-project/README.md

 ### Udacity Front-End Web Developer Nanodegree program - Project's Overview:

 This is a digital bookshelf/library built with React.
 It is concerned with server requests and search of books with updates.
 This book tracking app allows users to select and add books in different categories such as: Currently Reading, Want to Read and Read onto the bookshelf.
-This project is comprised of a backend server/database/library that is used to fetch books request and updates.
+It is comprised of a backend server/database/library that is used to fetch books request and updates.

 ## Table of Contents